jonathanhsu0101/Othello/README.md

 # What's this?

-This is a board game called "Othello" played in browser.
+This is a chess board game called "Othello".

 This project was created with React.